 Entire universe young.
 This view is held by many young-earth creationists.
 YES This model is the simplest to defend theologically, due to almost complete lack of contrary evidence in Scripture.
 Quite possibly this was the understanding of the ancient Israelites.
-NO It fits very poorly with the scientific evidence.
+NO It fits very poorly with much of the scientific evidence.

 Solar system and earth young -BUT- universe old.
 There were other previously created worlds, and the devil sinned before this earth was created (Job 1:6; 38:7; Ps.
 33:6; Col. 1:16; DA 834; PP 41,42; GC 497; SR 19).
 This may be the most common understanding held by Seventh-day Adventists.
 YES It helps scientifically in explaining astrophysical phenomena, such as light from stars that appear to be millions of light-years away.
 NO If the Sabbath commandment of the immutable Decalogue is for the entire universe, it would suggest that the entire universe was created during a 7-day creation week.
-An old universe model would probably accept long ages for stellar evolution, instead of a fiat creation of the stars.
+An old universe model could accept long ages for stellar evolution; however, it arbitrarily states that the star in our solar system (Earth's sun) was a fiat creation.

 Life on earth young (6000 years) -BUT- materials of earth and solar system old (billions of years).
 The soft (or passive) gap theory suggests that the heavens in Genesis 1 include only the atmosphere and the earth includes only the dry land.
-The Adventist Review has suggested this view on various occasions (1860, 1887, 1964, 1993).
+The Review and Herald has suggested this view on various occasions (1860, 1887, 1964, 1993, 1998).
 YES This view may assist in explaining the old radiometric dates as actual ages for the rocks, without necessarily assuming that the constituent fossils are also old.
 NO This model is not inherently obvious in the creation account, and is only suggested by science; however, even the science has problems.
-The rocks with little life (Precambrian) and those with much life (Phanerozoic) are geologically similar in many ways, so that arguing for an old Precambrian and a young Phanerozoic may not be very consistent.
+The rocks with little life (Precambrian) and those with much life (Phanerozoic) are geologically similar in many ways, so that arguing for an old Precambrian and a young Phanerozoic may not be consistent.
 In addition, if the sun and moon were not actually created on the fourth day but only appeared to an observer, perhaps the plants and animals were not really created during creation week but only appeared on their respective days as well.
+Accepting the stellar evolution of the sun rather than its fiat creation on day 4 would have been just as unacceptable for the Israelites as accepting the evolution of life rather than its fiat creation on the other days.
+The Israelites needed to reject all of the nature gods, including the sun god Ra, as independent of Yahweh.

 Life on earth young (approximately 10 thousand years) -BUT- not exactly 6000 years.
 Using the genealogies of the patriarchs between Adam and Abraham, the various Old Testament manuscripts provide a range of ages since creation.
 YES This view more easily harmonizes some archaeology (carbon-14 dates) with Scripture.
-NO Ellen White makes numerous statements about the age of the earth being about 6000 years, so this view accepts that inspired documents are not necessarily accurate in all scientific details.
+NO Ellen White makes numerous statements about the age of the earth being about 6000 years, so this view suggests that inspired documents are not necessarily accurate in all scientific details.